CodeMaster7000/Sentiment-Analysis/README.md

 # Sentiment Analysis

-A short Python project on analysing the sentiment of an inputted sentence.
+A short Python project, made with Tkinter GUI, on analysing the sentiment of an inputted sentence.